Miccighel/MichaelSoprano/content/authors/admin/_index.md

     url: https://www.uniud.it/

 # Short bio (displayed in user profile at end of posts)
-bio: PostDoc @ University of Udine.
+bio: Postdoctoral Researcher at the University of Udine.

 # Interests to show in About widget
 interests: